freedomofpress/securedrop/docs/hardware.md

 ##### A note about virtualization

 We are often asked if it is acceptable to run SecureDrop on cloud servers (e.g. Amazon EC2, DigitalOcean, etc.) instead of on dedicated hardware.
-This requrest is generally motivated by a desire for cost savings and convenience; however, cloud servers are trivially acccessible and manipulable by the provider that operates them.
+This request is generally motivated by a desire for cost savings and convenience; however, cloud servers are trivially accessible and manipulable by the provider that operates them.
 In the context of SecureDrop, this means that the provider could access extremely sensitive information, such as the plaintext of submissions or the encryption keys used to identify and access the Tor Hidden Services.

 One of the core goals of SecureDrop is to avoid the potential compromise of sources through the compromise of third party communications providers.
 Therefore, we consider the use of virtualization for production instances of SecureDrop to be an unacceptable compromise and do not support it.
 While it is technically possible to modify SecureDrop's automated installation process to work on virtualized servers (for example, we do so to support our CI pipeline), you do so at your own risk and without our support or consent.